Dancing Hare: Maxwell's death

 On 5 November 1991, at the age of 68, Maxwell was on board Lady Ghislaine, which was cruising off the Canary Islands.
 Maxwell's body was subsequently found floating in the Atlantic Ocean.
 He was later buried in Jerusalem.
 The official verdict was accidental drowning, though some commentators have surmised that he may have died of suicide or been murdered.
+Ghislaine Maxwell, namesake of the boat and daughter of Robert Maxwell states that "I think he was murdered."

 Subsequent owners

-After Maxwell's death the yacht was purchased by an Arabian businessman, who sold her in 2017 to Anna Murdoch, at one time the wife of Rupert Murdoch.
+After Maxwell's death the yacht was purchased by an Arabian businessman, who sold her in 2017 to Anna Murdoch, at one time the wife of Rupert Murdoch, one of Robert Maxwell's archenemies in the UK press world.
 It was only after the sale the new owner discovered the yacht had previously been owned by Maxwell.
 After a refit at the Balk Shipyard in Urk, Netherlands, over the winter, the vessel was renamed Dancing Hare in May 2018.